phunware/maas-dataex-android-sdk/README.md

 ***
 ### **Tease your users**

-In order for your users to claim any accrued digital assets and receive the full benefit of participating in the Data Exchange, they will have to install the PhunWallet mobile app.
+In order for your users to claim any accrued digital assets and receive the full benefit of participating in the PhunCoin ecosystem, they will have to install the PhunWallet mobile app.
 We provide you a colorful platform specific widget that you can display anywhere in your app to call attention to installing the PhunWallet mobile app.

-Publishers who successfully get their users to generate a Wallet in the PhunWallet mobile app will earn PhunCoin and/or Phuntoken for each unique user.
+Publishers who successfully get their users to generate a Wallet in the PhunWallet mobile app will earn PhunCoin for each unique user.

 ```xml